Hiking in the West

 5 miles of trails park map

 Laurel Run Trail is a 0.5-mile loop which starts at the park office.
 This easy hike is especially beautiful in the spring when wildflowers abound.
 Ridgetop Trail is a challenging 2-mile trail.
 It begins in the beach/day-use area and winds through a variety of habitats.
-Damsite Trail is a 2.5-mile trail that offers a view of the Yellow Creek dam.
-To get to this trail, follow PA 259 south from the park office.
-After taking a right turn at the stop sign, turn onto Hoffman Road, the second road to your right.
+Damsite Trail is a 2.5-mile trail that offers a view of the Yellow Creek Dam.
+To drive to this trailhead, follow PA 259 south from the park office.
+After taking a right turn on PA 259 toward Brush Valley, turn onto Hoffman Road, the second road on the right.
 This road ends at a small parking area where Damsite Trail begins.